ivan-tkatchev/tab/README.md

 **Note:** if there is no `-->` token in the epxression, then a default `--> @` will be automatically appended.

-In this case no result aggregation is done, all parallel threads will simply output what they found to standard output.
+In this case no result aggregation is done, all parallel threads will simply print what they found to standard output.

 ###### 2.